jordles/notes/Postgres.md

 ## Keys

 **Primary Keys** - Identifies unique rows in a table.
 **Foreign Keys** - Identifies/references unique rows in another table.
 It helps us connect the data between tables.
 Usually 'many' side gets the foreign key column of the other tables.
 Foreign keys are always checked for consistency, and will return an error if they are not consistent (foreign key constraints).
+Any action will be interrupted until the foreign key is consistent.
 If we dont have a foreign key ready yet, the null value can be used to indicate this relationship does not exist yet.
+You can specify delete behavior using

 ### When we try to delete a row that has a foreign key: